InnerSourceCommons/InnerSourcePatterns/not-invented-here.md

 Team or community is resistant to accept contributions from external contributors.
 Note: Split this based on use case: org-wide dysfunction vs team-level

+Companies with software developers :) We suppose that this may also be a more common problem among deeply silo-ed engineering teams and/or in companies with more mature/entrenched engineering cultures.

 ## Context
 *Where does the problem exist? what are the pre-conditions?*
 * Traditional development teams lack experience and knowledge of community engagement.